Japan: Best itinerary for a first-time visit to Tokyo and Kyoto and more

 Shibuya

-If I had it all to do over again, I would have skipped everything we did after ramen at Ippudo and would have headed to Shibuya Crossing and Shinjuku instead.
+Although we had a pleasant afternoon, we could have seen many more interesting things on our first afternoon in Tokyo.
+If I had it all to do over again, I would have skipped Tsukiji Market and Odaiba and would have headed to Shibuya Crossing and Shinjuku instead.
 (See Day 3, below.)
 You will blitz through the sights in Shibuya very quickly.
 I mean, how long can it take to see the world’s busiest intersection, but you’ve got to see it, right?
 (You do.
-The way that intersection works reveals a lot about life in Japan.
+That intersection reveals a lot about life in Japan.
 More on that below.)
-Although we had a pleasant afternoon, we could have seen many more interesting things on our first afternoon in Tokyo.
+Another excellent choice would have been…

 Yanaka

-Another option is seeing Yanaka today.
-I was my absolute favorite neighborhood in Tokyo.
-Yanaka is one of the few areas of Tokyo that escaped being bombed during World War ll.
+Yanaka was my absolute favorite neighborhood in Tokyo.
+It is one of the few areas of Tokyo that escaped being bombed during World War ll.
 Because of that, it is full of lovely, historical charm and architecture.

 A house in Yanaka